Ryuichi Sakamoto: Film career

 Several tracks from Sakamoto's earlier solo albums have also appeared in film soundtracks.
 In particular, variations of "Chinsagu No Hana" (from Beauty) and "Bibo No Aozora" (from 1996) provide the poignant closing pieces for Sue Brooks's Japanese Story (2003) and Alejandro González Iñárritu's Babel (2006), respectively.
 In 2015, Sakamoto teamed up with Iñárritu to score his film, The Revenant, starring Leonardo DiCaprio and Tom Hardy.
 The film Monster by director Hirokazu Kore-eda, released in 2023, was Sakamoto's final score; the film is dedicated to his memory.
 According to Resident Advisor, Sakamoto's classical compositions were influential in helping to define modern classical music.
-Sakamoto's classical compositions—especially "Merry Christmas Mr. Lawrence" and "Bibi no Aozara"—have been covered and sampled by numerous musicians.

 Sakamoto also acted in several films: perhaps his most notable performance was as the conflicted Captain Yonoi in Merry Christmas Mr Lawrence, alongside Takeshi Kitano and British rock singer David Bowie.
 He also played roles in The Last Emperor (as Masahiko Amakasu) and Madonna's "Rain" music video.